Richard-Hansen/galaxy-workflows/README.md

 # galaxy-workflows
-A collection of Galaxy workflows, mostly for testing
+A collection of Galaxy workflows, mostly for testing2